 The Collector & DM is responsible to hold regular CMG meetings on disaster management including government, NGOs and private sectors.
 The CMG Committee held various meeting and had detailed interaction with members and management of Crisis.
-The Junagadh District level Pre-Monsoon and CMG Meeting for all District level departmental heads along with Mamlatdars, Chief Officers and TDOs was called on 18-05-2018, chaired by Collector-Junagadh, DDO-Junagadh and Resident Additional Collector-Junagadh.
+The Junagadh District level Pre-Monsoon and CMG Meeting for all District level departmental heads along with Mamlatdars, Chief Officers and TDOs was called, chaired by Collector-Junagadh, DDO-Junagadh and Resident Additional Collector-Junagadh.